Best Time to Release Music for Maximum Impact

 Your Pre-Release Checklist

-Having a structured timeline isn't about being rigid; it's about building momentum that feels natural and powerful.
-Here’s a simple, battle-tested framework to get you started, kicking off at least six weeks before your song drops.
+A structured pre-release timeline isn't about rigidity—it's about building the kind of momentum that feels organic by the time your song drops.
+Here's a practical framework to work from, starting at least six weeks before your release date.

 And don't forget, your release timing is just one piece of the puzzle.
 Knowing the [best times to post on social media](https://postonce.to/blog/best-time-to-post-on-social-media) is just as critical for all your promotional content.
 Every teaser, every behind-the-scenes look, every announcement needs to be timed to hit your audience when they're actually online and paying attention.